- NAME: Al Jarreau

 Answer questions and see how you rank against other players.Play Now

 Singer-songwriter Al Jarreau was born in Milwaukee, Wisconsin, on March 12, 1940.
 His first album was released in 1965.
-He has recorded more than two dozen albums over the last three decades, becoming the only vocalist in music history to receive Grammy awards in three separate categories (jazz, pop and R&B).
+He has recorded more than two dozen albums over the past several decades, becoming the first vocalist in music history to receive Grammy Awards in three separate categories (jazz, pop and R&B).
 In 1996, the Best of Al Jarreau compilation was released, featuring his career hits.

-Jarreau grew up in a religious household; his father was a minister and Al began singing in the church choir at the age of four.
-In 1960, he graduated from Wisconsin's Ripon College, where he performed locally with a group called The Indigos on weekends.
-After earning his Master's Degree in Vocational Rehabilitation from the University of Iowa, he moved to San Francisco to begin a brief career as a social worker.
+Jarreau grew up in a religious household.
+His father was a minister, and Al began singing in the church choir at the age of 4.
+In 1960, he graduated from Wisconsin's Ripon College, where he performed locally with a group called the Indigos on weekends.
+After earning his master's degree in vocational rehabilitation from the University of Iowa, Jarreau moved to San Francisco to begin a brief career as a social worker.
 There, his desire to sing persisted, and he found himself performing at a small jazz club with a trio headed by George Duke.